Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 A well-scoped custom AI system built for your core workflows typically runs $80,000–$300,000 to build, with annual maintenance significantly lower than the subscription stack it replaces.
 More importantly, it compounds: unlike a SaaS product that changes its pricing, features, and priorities independently of your needs, a custom system improves specifically in the directions that matter to your business.

-Deloitte's 2026 State of AI in the Enterprise found that 34% of companies are already using AI for deep business transformation - rebuilding core processes rather than layering AI tools on top of existing ones.
-These are the companies pulling ahead.
+Deloitte's 2026 State of AI in the Enterprise found that 34% of companies are already using AI for deep business transformation: redesigning core processes themselves, instead of bolting AI tools on top.
+Those are the cohort pulling ahead.

 Where should you build first?